Hillsbus: First use of the Hillsbus name

-Current entity
+2002–2023

 On 11 February 2002, Hillsbus was revived as a joint venture between Westbus and National Express' newly acquired Glenorie Bus Company, and introduced a new bus route 642 under the Hillsbus brand.
 This service linked Dural and the City via the M2 and was therefore known as a "M2 City" express service.
-On 8 July the same year, Hillsbus introduced three more M2 City routes 650, 652 and 654.
+The joint venture also brought in five new articulated buses for the service in May that year.
+On 8 July 2002, Hillsbus introduced three more M2 City routes 650, 652 and 654.
 According to the Hillsbus timetables, these Hillsbus services were operated by Glenorie, even though neither Westbus nor Glenorie buses were used.

 In December 2004, all Westbus routes operating out of Northmead and Seven Hills depots, as well as the rest of Glenorie Bus Company, were rebranded Hillsbus.
 At the same time, Hillsbus took over the operation of Harris Park Transport routes 620 - 630, following the latter ceasing operation.
 The services were transferred from Hillsbus to Sydney Buses on 28 January 2005.
-On 25 September 2005, after the purchase of Hillsbus by ComfortDelgro Cabcharge, routes 620, 625, 626, 627 and 630 were transferred back to Hillsbus.
+On 25 September 2005, after the purchase of Hillsbus by ComfortDelGro Cabcharge, routes 620, 625, 626, 627 and 630 were transferred back to Hillsbus.

 Despite the rebranding to Hillsbus, the new Hillsbus website was only launched in January 2006, about a year after the rebranding.
 The delay could be related to the debt of Westbus and was only resolved after the sale of Westbus and Hillsbus to CDC.
 After the launch of the new website, it still did not show any timetables of the former Glenorie-operated timetables until May/June 2006, and during this period, customers were asked to check the Glenorie website instead.

 When the Parramatta - Rouse Hill section of the North-West T-way opened on 10 March 2007, routes 730 (renumbered T63) and 735 (renumbered 616, now 616X) were transferred from Busways to Hillsbus with route 718 transferred from Hillsbus to Busways.

 On 30 June 2014, the Opal card was rolled out on all of Hillsbus' NightRide and Region 4 routes (including school services).

 On 28 July 2019, after the Sydney Metro Northwest opened in May, bus routes in the Hills District were reorganised, with some services rerouted to stop at various Sydney Metro stations.

 In November 2022, CDC was awarded the contract to retain Region 4.
-The Hillsbus brand will be replaced by the CDC NSW brand when the contract commences in April 2023.
+The Hillsbus branding on buses was gradually replaced by the CDC NSW brand in early 2023, in time for the commencement of the new contract in April 2023.

 Routes

-Since 2005, Hillsbus' services have formed Sydney Bus Region 4.
+From 2005 until its replacement by CDC NSW in 2023, Hillsbus' services had formed Sydney Bus Region 4.
 In August 2013, Hillsbus successfully tendered to operate the Region 4 services for another five years from August 2014.